About All Things Kawaii

 The aim of this site is to entertain its visitors by sharing "kawaii" (cute in Japanese) web sites from all around the world.
 The sites offered are intended to be enjoyable to a general audience, so the majority are pretty fun and friendly.

-All Things Kawaii was has been in existence since August 19, 2001.
+All Things Kawaii first launched on August 19, 2001.
 It started off with sending emails about cute sites to friends, who later suggested that I create a web site to share my finds with others.